-The Comparative Oncology Trials Consortium at the National Cancer Institute have been performing canine glioma pre-clinical trials to evaluate therapeutic strategies for human and canine benefit.
+The Comparative Oncology Trials Consortium at the National Cancer Institute have been performing canine glioma pre-clinical trials to evaluate therapeutic strategies that could benefit both dogs and humans.
 However, the similarity between human and canine glioma at the molecular and genomic level is unknown.
-We recently addressed this knowledge gap by reporting on the genomic landscape of canine glioma, to demonstrate that this is similar to the genomic landscape of human glioma, and pediatric high-grade glioma in particular.
-We found that aneuploidy was a major driver of canine and pediatric glioma.
-Aneuploidy is a predominant cancer feature but the functional consequences of aneuploidy are not well understood.
-Identification and functional characterization of aneuploidy events has a potential clinical merit as they impact prognosis and response to immunotherapy8.
-We hypothesize that conserved synteny between canine and human genome contain potential oncogenes and tumor-suppressor genes that cancer cells adapt to by accumulating aneuploid gains and losses.
-We propose to leverage our large genomic datasets of canine and human glioma to identify potential gene targets located in syntenic aneuploidy regions.
-We will then use high-throughput functional screens of canine and human glioma model systems, to prioritize genes as potential drug targets for glioma therapy.
+Researchers recently addressed this knowledge gap by reporting on the genomic landscape of canine glioma, to demonstrate that this is similar to the genomic landscape of human glioma, and pediatric high-grade glioma in particular.
+This project will use high-throughput functional screens of canine and human glioma model systems, to identify and prioritize genes as potential drug targets for glioma therapy.
+This research will provide a basis for the development of new therapies and repurposing of existing drugs for children and dogs with brain cancer.
+The Children’s Brain Tumor Network supports this project through the provision of pediatric high-grade glioma data resources and cell lines.

 What are the goals of this project?